sozubek/Machine-Learning/Anomaly-Detection/README.md

-In anomaly.py, we implement an anomaly detection algorithm with the Thyroid Data Set from UCI Machine Learning Repository using Python, Numpy, Scikit-Learn and Matplotlib.
+In anomaly.py, we implement an anomaly detection algorithm on the Thyroid Data Set from UCI Machine Learning Repository using Python, Numpy, Scikit-Learn and Matplotlib.
 We fit a multivariate Gaussian distribution to the normal samples of the data.
 We select the threshold probability epsilon by